Mounjaro Side Effects

 - Acute Gallbladder Disease

-- A small percentage (0.6%) of individuals taking Mounjaro in clinical trials developed symptoms of acute gallbladder disease.
+- A small percentage (0.6%) of people taking Mounjaro in clinical trials developed symptoms of acute gallbladder disease.

 - Acute Kidney Injury

 - Severe gastrointestinal symptoms associated with Mounjaro use may contribute to dehydration.
-If it persists, it may cause acute kidney injury.
+If it persists, it could cause acute kidney injury.

 - Diabetic Retinopathy